Ocular Hypertelorism

 There are two primary types of ocular hypertelorism:

-1. True Hypertelorism: This occurs when the bones and structures of the skull are abnormally spaced, causing the eyes to be farther apart.
+1. True Hypertelorism: This occurs when the bones and structures of the are abnormally spaced, causing the eyes to be farther apart.

 2. Apparent Hypertelorism: In this type, the eyes may seem wider apart due to other factors, such as the shape of the nose or the position of the eyebrows.